Scroll down to view the guide.

 1) Cutting Blade – Using a standard Medium Duty utility blade (not Heavy Duty – they will not fit) to cut PVC Foamboards like Forex®, corrugated plastic such as Correx®, card, matboard and many other types of rigid boards up to 13mm (1/2″) thick.

-2) Scoring Blade – A specially designed tool steel scoring blade is used to score the surface of any brittle plastics including Acrylic’s such as Perspex®, Plexiglass and even some Polycarbonates.
+2) Scoring Blade – An inversely positioned Medium Duty utility blade is used to score the surface of any brittle plastics including Acrylic’s such as Perspex® and Plexiglass.
 Once scored the plastic sheet is removed from the machine and ‘snapped’ along the score line.
 Any thickness (up to 13mm 1/2″) can be scored but tests should be carried out on a sample of the sheet to ensure it does ‘snap’ and to an acceptable quality (remember to use hand and face protection when doing this).

 3) Glass Cutting – A high quality tungsten carbide wheel is used to score glass.